garagehive/garagehive.github.io/docs/testarticle5.md

 4. **FreshBooks:** Garage Hive does not support integration with Freshbooks.
 As a result, if you use Freshbooks for your accounting needs, you may not be able to seamlessly sync your data with Garage Hive, but we would recommend switching to **QuickBooks Online**, which is similar to FreshBooks.

 5. **Zoho Books:** Garage Hive, as of now, does not support Zoho Books integration.
-However, Garage Hive supports CSV exports, which can be used with the majority of accounting software.
+However, Garage Hive supports CSV exports, which can be used with the majority of accounting softwares.

 6. **Crunch:** Garage Hive, as of now, does not support Crunch integration.
 However, Garage Hive supports CSV exports which can be used with most of the accounting softwares.

 7. **FreeAgent:** Garage Hive, as of now, does not support FreeAgent integration.
-However, Garage Hive supports CSV exports, which can be used with the majority of accounting software.
+However, Garage Hive supports CSV exports, which can be used with the majority of accounting softwares.

 8. **Cashflow:** Garage Hive, as of now, does not support Cashflow integration.
-However, Garage Hive supports CSV exports, which can be used with the majority of accounting software.
+However, Garage Hive supports CSV exports, which can be used with the majority of accounting softwares.

 [Go back to top](#top)

 ### When do I need to finish my accountancy exports?
 This is dependent on the Garage Management software you are switching from, as each has its own method of transferring data.

 [Go back to top](#top)